+Tomato Seeds

-Tomato Seeds Caustic recovery system.
+Caustic recovery system.

 A portion of our diced tomatoes have the peel removed by a caustic process.
 Caustic, also known as lye, is a blend of alkaline chemicals that is used to soften the peel of the tomato so that it can be easily removed.
 After removing the peel, a mixture of lye and water drains off the tomato.
 The resulting water in this mixture is boiled off, resulting in a more concentrated caustic that can then be reused.
-This caustic-recovery system reduces the amount of caustic that must be neutralized thereby resulting in lower chemical consumption as well as reduced caustic delivery transportation-related emissions.
 Through the implementation of this caustic-recovery system, we managed to reduce our consumption of caustic by 37%.
+In addition, we have installed two steam peeling lines of near equal capacity to our caustic peelers that use steam to peel, thus requiring no chemical inputs or special handling of the post-peel residual.

 Environmentally conscious packaging and shipping solutions.

 The containers we ship our product in are signs of our commitment to conserve and reuse.
 Just like other resources we use in the enterprise, we encourage our customers to recycle and reuse the containers we ship to them along with the tomato product.

-Over 85% of shipping containers are reused by our customers.
+Over 86% of shipping containers are reused by our customers.